DITO TELECOMMUNITY CORPORATION

 4. ensure only qualified and authorized staff have access to your personal data, and that our staff are bound to keep your personal data confidential;

-The Data Privacy Act of 2012, or DPA for short, gives you rights in relation to your personal data.
+The DPA gives you rights in relation to your personal data.
 It essentially gives you control on how your personal data is collected and used by companies.

 Below is a list of your rights.
 We want to make sure that you understand what these are, so we are describing each of these rights in a simple and transparent manner: